Hausdorff vs Gromov-Hausdorff distances: Introduction

 Part (b) above is trivially true unless $Y$ is more than twice as dense as $X$, i.e.\ unless $d_\h(Y,M)< \frac{1}{2}d_\h(X,M)$.

+Theorem~\ref{thm:main1}(b) implies an important corollary, which is motivated by the computational aspects of the lower bounds we provide for the Gromov--Hausdorff distance.
+In Corollary~\ref{cor:two-subsets-eps}, we show that if $X, Y$ are dense enough subsets of $M$ with $d_\h(Y,M)\le\varepsilon$, then

+This result establishes a computationally feasible lower bound for $d_\gh(X,Y)$ in terms of the Hausdorff distance $d_\h(X,Y)$ of the two subsets.
+Moreover, if $X$ and $Y$ are finite subsets with at most $n$ points, then $d_\h(X,Y)$ is computable in $\mathcal{O}(n^2)$-time.

-Our proof of part (a) uses \v{C}ech simplicial complexes in order to produce topological obstructions to the existence of functions between $X$ and $M$ of low distortion and codistortion, thus lower bounding the Gromov--Hausdorff distance.
+We encourage the reader to think of Theorem~\ref{thm:main1}(a) as our main result, with a short but novel proof (see Section~\ref{sec:manifold-simple}) that is approachable even for newcomers to this research area.
+Our proof uses \v{C}ech simplicial complexes in order to produce topological obstructions to the existence of functions between $X$ and $M$ of low distortion and codistortion, thus lower bounding the Gromov--Hausdorff distance.
 The topology of \v{C}ech complexes appears in three main ways.
-First, it allows us to turn possibly discontinuous functions between $X$ and $M$ into a continuous (simplicial) maps between \v{C}ech complexes on $X$ and on $M$.
+First, it allows us to turn possibly discontinuous functions between $X$ and $M$ into continuous (simplicial) maps between \v{C}ech complexes on $X$ and on $M$.
 Second, our quantitative bound on $X\subseteq M$ being ``sufficiently dense'' depends on the convexity radius of the manifold $M$, which arises since the nerve lemma implies that the \v{C}ech complex of $M$ is homotopy equivalent to $M$ for scale parameters up to the convexity radius.
 Third, the nerve lemma~\cite{Alexandroff1928,Borsuk1948} implies that the \v{C}ech complex of $X\subseteq M$ does not recover the fundamental class of $M$ until the scale is at least the Hausdorff distance $d_\h(X,M)$.
-Our proof of part (b) is analogous.
+Our proof technique for Theorem~\ref{thm:main1}(a) is flexible: the remaining results in our paper show that various terms in part (a) can be improved by incorporating fancier tools into the same proof strategy.

 The constants in Theorem~\ref{thm:main1} are not optimal, and we improve them by incorporating Vietoris--Rips complexes into the proofs.
 Before showing how to improve the constants for a general manifold, we first show how to improve them in the case when $M=S^1$ is the circle.